 Plan an escape route.

 Even the friendliest cats can get stressed with a lot of people coming and going.
-Make sure your feline friend has an escape route in case he gets overwhelmed.
-Let your guests know to leave him alone if he needs it.
+Make sure your feline friend has an escape route in case they get overwhelmed.
+Let your guests know to leave them alone if they need it.

 Give your cat some extra love.

 Remember that your furry loved one can sense when you are stressed out and may begin to act up or get scared.
 Try to give them some extra love and treats during, what can be a very confusing and stressful time of year.

 Body language is key.

 Children (and some adults) can get very excited and noisy during the holidays.
 Pay close attention to your cat’s body language to make sure that they are comfortable and not getting overwhelmed by the festivities.
 Have a safe, quiet place for your cat to escape to if they need it.